l1lgadil1/finance-tracking-web/memory-bank/techContext.md

 - All backend endpoints must be validated and documented
 - All frontend components must support i18n, theming, and responsiveness
 - Strict type safety throughout (TypeScript)
+- All UI components must use the semantic theme system
+- All components must be accessible (WCAG compliant)
 - No mock data in production
 - Data scoping: All user data must be isolated by userId
 - Error/loading states required for all async operations
 - Reuse shared UI components where possible
 - Accessibility and performance optimizations required
+- All components must have proper TypeScript typing (no 'any' types)